 Taking the Fight for Disability Benefits to the High Court(s) (Ch.
-11), in "YOU CAN TELL IT TO THE JUDGE" AND OTHER TRUE TALES OF LAW SCHOOL LAWYERING (F. ASKIN ED.
-VANDEPLAS PUB., 2009).
+11), in "You Can Tell IT to the Judge" and other True Tales of Law School Lawyering (F. Askin ed.
+Vandeplas Pub., 2009).

-AWARDS/SPECIAL RECOGNITION
+AWARDS / SPECIAL RECOGNITION

 - The National Equal Justice Library selected the article, Torquemada Meets Kafka: The Misapplication of the Issue Exhaustion Doctrine to Inquisitorial Administrative Proceedings, 97 COLUM.
-L. REV. 1289 (1997) (lead article) in 2002 for the second biennial Edgar and Jean Cahn Award as one of three outstanding articles about equal justice for lower income persons published during the entire 20th century.
+L. REV. 1289 (1997) (lead article) for the second biennial Edgar and Jean Cahn Award as one of three outstanding articles about equal justice for lower income persons published during the entire 20th century.
 The U.S. Supreme Court twice cited the article, followed its reasoning and adopted the article's doctrinal label, "issue exhaustion," in the text of Sims v.
 Apfel, 530 U.S. 103, 111-12 (2000).
 The U.S. Courts of Appeals for the Seventh and Eighth Circuits cited and followed the article's reasoning a year earlier in Johnson v.
 Apfel, 189 F.3d 561, 562-64 (7th Cir.
 1999) (Posner, C.J.) (reversing 6 earlier decisions based on the article's position and inviting en banc review); and Harwood v.
 Apfel, 186 F.3d 1039, 1042-43 (8th Cir.
-1999), which created the conflict with other circuits, justifying certiorari. - Awarded the Association of American Law Schools (AALS) 2024 William Pincus Award for Outstanding Accomplishments in Clinical Education--the AALS Clinical Section's highest honor. - Awarded the National Organization of Social Security Claimant Representatives' (NOSSCR) 2014 Eileen P. Sweeney Award for advancing the quality and availability of advocacy for disability claimants and improving the adjudicatory process-NOSSCR's highest honor. - One of only fourteen Rutgers University Faculty in the University's history and third from the law faculty ever to be awarded the designation of Board of Governors Distinguished Service Professor. - A committee of 50 law professors and practitioners selected the article, From Junkyards To Gentrification: Explicating a Right to Protective Zoning in Low-Income Communities of Color, 77 MINN.
+1999), which created the conflict with other circuits, justifying certiorari. - One of only fourteen Rutgers University Faculty in the University's history and third from the law faculty ever to be awarded the designation of Board of Governors Distinguished Service Professor. - A committee of 50 law professors and practitioners selected the article, From Junkyards To Gentrification: Explicating a Right to Protective Zoning in Low-Income Communities of Color, 77 MINN.
 L. REV. 739 (1993) (lead article) for inclusion in an anthology issue of Clark-Boardman's LAND USE AND ENVIRONMENT LAW REVIEW, as one of the 5 "best" land use articles of the year.
-Reprinted at 25 LAND USE & ENVIRONMENT L. REV. 89 (1994). - Recipient of the 2003 Haywood Burns/Shanara Gilbert Award from the Northeast People of Color Legal Scholarship Conference for scholarship and action "that advances the legal, social and economic position of persons of color in this society." - Elected into the National Academy of Social Insurance in 2016, comprised of the nation's top scholars and "leading experts in social insurance."
-"Academy membership recognizes those who have made distinguished and continuing achievements in the field" and is "one of the highest honors that can be accorded a social insurance professional." - Awarded the 2014 Clinical Legal Education Association's national award for advancing the cause of clinical faculty and clinical legal education. - Awarded the 2010 Oliver Randolph Award for Civil Rights Advocacy on behalf of African Americans by the Garden State Bar Association (NJ's African American Bar Ass'n). - Awarded the 2007 Stanley Van Ness Leadership Award for Career Contributions to Public Interest Law by New Jersey Appleseed/New Jersey Public Interest Law Center. - Awarded the St. Mary's 1993 Distinguished Faculty Award for Excellence in Teaching (requiring student evaluations in top quartile of faculty and other indicia of teaching innovation/excellence).
+Reprinted at 25 LAND USE & ENVIRONMENT L. REV. 89 (1994). - Recipient of the 2003 Haywood Burns/Shanara Gilbert Award from the Northeast People of Color Legal Scholarship Conference for scholarship "that advances the legal, social and economic position of persons of color in this society." - Elected into the National Academy of Social Insurance in 2016, comprised of the nation's top scholars and "leading experts in social insurance."
+"Academy membership recognizes those who have made distinguished and continuing achievements in the field" and is "one of the highest honors that can be accorded a social insurance professional." - Awarded the 2014 Clinical Legal Education Association's national award for advancing the cause of clinical faculty and clinical legal education. - Awarded the 2014 National Organization of Social Security Claimant Representatives' Eileen P. Sweeney Award for advancing the quality and availability of advocacy for disability claimants and improving the adjudicatory process. - Awarded the 2010 Oliver Randolph Award for Civil Rights Advocacy on behalf of African Americans by the Garden State Bar Association (NJ's African American Bar Ass'n). - Accepted the 2010 Rutgers University-Newark's Community Engagement Award on behalf of the Law School's Clinical Program as Director (based on the program's work and accomplishments). - Awarded the 2007 Stanley Van Ness Leadership Award for Career Contributions to Public Interest Law by New Jersey Appleseed/New Jersey Public Interest Law Center. - Awarded the St. Mary's 1993 Distinguished Faculty Award for Excellence in Teaching (requiring student evaluations in top quartile of faculty and other indicia of teaching innovation/excellence).